theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 However, the other party might just want more.
 It's important to stop giving this signal.

 Don't give, exchange.
 Give something, take something.

 The conversation should be about: can you bring enough value to the table, and can you give enough value in return.
+The moment you establish that link then you don't have to give anymore - you can exchange.
+The value of the exchange will be different for both parties, it just needs to be enough so that you don't fall into the trap of giving more than required.

 ## Myth #5: Be fair

+Fairness is really difficult to define.
+It changes for each party.
+We normally focus on "What is fair to me?", we never talk about what is fair for the other side.
+So it is common that the other side ends up frustrated.

+Has anyone ever said "No, no, this is unfair to you, lets not do this."?

 Don't be fair, build common meaning.
 Things need to make sense to both sides.
+When you look for fairness, you just see the world from your perspective.
+When you try to build common meaning, you see the world from their perspective and yours.
+And then you build a solution that is sustainable.

 ## Myth #6: Be faithful, loyal

-Don't be loyal, don't be blindly loyal.
+Don't be loyal.
 Be faithful to the process.

 If you make enough good moves with this process, the sequence of good moves will take you to a place of more value, and less risk.
-Don't panic and change when things are not working.
+Don't panic and change if things are not working immediately.

 ## Myth #7: Commit to a win-win outcome

 Don't commit to an outcome, don't limit yourself.

 We should commit to an effort.
 Commit to your behaviour.

-## Lying and cheating

-According to Professor Falcão's framework, lying and cheating have no place in win-win negotiations.
-While he advocates against naive trust and blind transparency, he doesn't endorse deception.
-Instead, he promotes strategic translucency—sharing what's beneficial while being mindful of what information you disclose.
-The goal isn't to manipulate or deceive, but to create mutual value through understanding interests and motivations.
-Effective negotiators focus on building common meaning and exchanging value rather than resorting to dishonesty.
-Remember that sustainable negotiations require maintaining credibility; once trust is broken through lying, future negotiations become significantly more difficult, if not impossible.
+Commit to a process.

-## ending thoughts
+## Ending thoughts

 It's about being win-win, and how to be win-win.
 Stay positive, and not naive.

+I think I will try to adopt this framework for a while, and see what it brings me.
+It won't always be perfect, but I will try to not panic, try not to be naive, and I will commit to the effort and the process.

 ### References